Adversarial Counterfactual Environment Model Learning: Related Work

 \section{Related Work}

-Generative-adversarial-nets is a useful tool in many domains~\cite{gan,fgan,codas,gail}.
 We give related adversarial algorithms for model learning in the following and leave other related work in Appx.~\ref{app:related}.
-GANTIE~\cite{Yoon2018GANITEEO} uses a generator to fill counterfactual outcomes for each data pair and a discriminator to judge the source (treatment group or control group) of the filled data pair.
-The generator is trained to minimize the output of the discriminator.
-GANITE is trained until the discriminator cannot determine which of the components is the factual outcome. \cite{scigan} propose SCIGAN to extend GANITE to continuous treatment effect estimation (a.k.a., dosage-response estimation) via a hierarchical discriminator architecture.
-In real-world applications, environment model learning based on Generative Adversarial Imitation Learning (GAIL)~\cite{gail} has also been adopted for sequential decision-making problems.
-GAIL can be regarded as an extension of GAN in multi-step environments.
-It is first proposed for policy imitation~\cite{gail}, which uses the imitated policy to generate trajectories by interacting with the environment.
-The policy is learned with the trajectories through RL which maximizes the cumulative rewards given by the discriminator. \cite{virtual_taobao,simulator-mayi,demer} use GAIL for environment model learning by regarding the environment model as the generator and the behavior policy as the ``environment'' in standard GAIL.
-Although these studies tried to generate counterfactual data through adversarial generative methods, there was no proof nor solid evidence that the counterfactual data matching the ground truth can be so generated.
-Our study shows that these algorithms are partial implementations of GALILEO to achieve ACRM.
+In particular, in ITEs estimation, GANTIE~\cite{Yoon2018GANITEEO} uses a generator to fill counterfactual outcomes for each data pair and a discriminator to judge the source (treatment group or control group) of the filled data pair.
+The generator is trained to minimize the output of the discriminator. \cite{scigan} propose SCIGAN to extend GANITE to continuous ITEs estimation via a hierarchical discriminator architecture.
+In real-world applications, environment model learning based on Generative Adversarial Imitation Learning (GAIL) has also been adopted for sequential decision-making problems~\cite{gail}.
+GAIL is first proposed for policy imitation~\cite{gail}, which uses the imitated policy to generate trajectories by interacting with the environment.
+The policy is learned with the trajectories through RL which maximizes the cumulative rewards given by the discriminator. \cite{virtual_taobao,simulator-mayi} use GAIL for environment model learning by regarding the environment model as the generator and the behavior policy as the ``environment'' in standard GAIL. \cite{mom} further inject the technique into a unified objective for model-based RL, which joints model and policy optimization.
+Our study reveals the connection between adversarial model learning and the WERM through IPS, where previous adversarial model learning methods can be regarded as partial implementations of GALILEO, explaining the effectiveness of the former.